John Shelley (illustrator)

 John Shelley (ジョン・シェリー) is a British illustrator, particularly noted for his work in Japan.

 Career

 John Shelley (born 1959) grew up in Sutton Coldfield before studying illustration at Bournville School of Art and Manchester Polytechnic under Tony Ross.
 His first children's trade picture book The Secret in the Matchbox published by André Deutsch and Farrar, Straus and Giroux was shortlisted for the Mother Goose Award in the UK and won a Parents' Choice Award in the US in 1989.

 From 1987–2008, he lived in Tokyo, rising to prominence following a series of posters for Parco, the fashion retail chain of Seibu Department Stores, and animated TV commercials for Mitsubishi Estate Co.
-He received a Dentsu Ad Award for a Suntory Whisky newspaper ad in 1991, and a Nikkei Environmental Ad Award in 1993.
-From 2000–2007, he was Vice Chairman of the International Committee of the Japan Graphic Designers Association (JAGDA).
+From 2000–2007, he was Vice Chairman of the International Committee of the Japan Graphic Designers Association JAGDA.

 Children's books

 He has illustrated children's books for all age groups through publishers in the UK, Japan and the US, and has self-authored picture books published in Japan.
 He is a former Board member of the Society of Children's Book Writers and Illustrators and has been a multiple time nominee for the Astrid Lindgren Memorial Award.

 In 2002 the comic character "Brat" was launched in Japan on apparel, collectors figurines and a web comic.

 Shelley returned to the UK in 2008 following the death of his wife, and currently lives in Norfolk.